+3. Result.
 We now describe some simulation results.
-Fig. (1b) was generated as follows.
-The program selected a set of random parameter values as prescribed by Table 1 and Table 2 and ran the simulation for each $\log(r_0)$ of 60 regularly spaced points from the interval [-2,7].
-The relative value $\gamma = \operatorname{rand}(n_0,1)$ remained the same for all $r_0 \in [10^{-2},10^7]$ once it was generated for $\log(r_0) = -2$ and $r = r_0 \gamma$ were used for each run.
-Fig. (1b) shows the result of such a run.
+Fig. 1(b) was generated as follows.
+The program selected a set of random parameter values as prescribed by Tab.1 and Tab.2 and ran the simulation for each $\log(r_0)$ of 60 regularly spaced points from the interval [-2,7].
+The relative value $\gamma = \operatorname{rand}(n_0,1)$ remained the same for all $r_0 \in [10^{-2}, 10^7]$ once it was generated for $\log(r_0) = -2$ and $r = r_0 \gamma$ were used for each run.
+Fig.1(b) shows the result of such a run.
 It shows that the trophication along the resource gradient: plant preceded herbivore and herbivore preceded carnivore as r_0 increases.
 It also shows that a species can fall or arise with resource enrichment.
-In Fig. (1c), we tallied up all living species (biomass $\geq 10^{-4}$) for each trophic level that generated Fig. (1b), and plotted two such runs.
+In Fig.1(c), we tallied up all living species (biomass $\geq 10^{-4}$) for each trophic level that generated Fig.1(b), and plotted two such runs.
 It shows that given the same range of resource abundance in r_0 , particular ecosystem can behave vastly different.
 For example, within the range $10 < r_0 < 100$, the herbivore species increases in number for one run but decreases for the other.
 All known empirical functional responses in species number to resource richness are shown: positive and negative correlations, sigmoidal and unimodal relationships.
 The only consistent correlation is between the total productivity in biomass and the resource abundance.
-Fig. (1d) shows the means and standard deviations of 50 runs that generated Fig. (1b).
+Fig.1(d) shows the means and standard deviations of 50 runs that generated Fig.1(b).
 It clearly demonstrates the trophic procession to resource gradient.
 It also demonstrates that species richness of one trophic level is expected to decrease at the onset of trophication above it.
-For this particular choice in the range values of Table 2, the plant mean does not show the unimodal form like the herbivore mean does.
+For this particular choice in the range values of Tab.2, the plant mean does not show the unimodal form like the herbivore mean does.
 Different choices can induce unimodalality for both plants and herbivores.
-Also, a particular run can exhibit the unimodalality for the carnivore number as shown in Fig. (1c).
-We note that whatever functional forms that show up in particular runs can be replicated for the mean curves by using the particular run's parameter values as the range values.
+Also, a particular run can exhibit the unimodalality for the carnivore number as shown in Fig.1(c), but we have not seen it for its mean.
 Since the bin size is twice as wide as the partitioning interval for the r_0 -interval, each plotted point is averaged over 100 data point runs.